-- Form 03-01: Application for Survivor Benefits - Copy of the death certificate for the member - Copies of Social Security cards and birth certificates for all survivors and the member - Certified Copy of a Judgment of Divorce and/or copy of the death certificate of the member's former spouse (if applicable) - Copy of Marriage Certificates of all survivor applicants - Form MSD64: Student School Certification and Release for all student survivor applicants - Form MSD52: Certification for Disabled Survivor for any physically handicapped or mentally disabled child applicants - Form 04-05: Authorization for Direct Deposit (required for the spouse of the deceased member) - Form 06-02: Insurance Premium Deduction Authorization (if applicable) - Form W-4P: Withholding Certificate for Pension or Annuity Payments.
+- Form 03-01: Application for Survivor Benefits - Copy of the death certificate for the member - Copies of Social Security cards and birth certificates for all survivors and the member - Certified Copy of a Judgment of Divorce and/or copy of the death certificate of the member's former spouse (if applicable) - Copy of Marriage Certificates of all survivor applicants - Form MSD52: Certification for Disabled Survivor for any physically handicapped or mentally disabled child applicants - Form 04-05: Authorization for Direct Deposit (required for the spouse of the deceased member) - Form 06-02: Insurance Premium Deduction Authorization (if applicable) - Form W-4P: Withholding Certificate for Pension or Annuity Payments.
 This form is not required.
 If the form is not submitted to LASERS, your federal tax withholding will be set as "Married with three exemptions"